Red Wings: 5 Early 2023 Draft Targets

 Now that we’re past the halfway point of the season and the Detroit Red Wings are unlikely to be playing playoff hockey this Spring, it’s time for fans to look forward to the NHL’s trade deadline and the 2023 NHL Draft.
-My colleague Tony Wollack has got you covered for the trade deadline so I’ll leave that to him and instead take an early look at where the Red Wings will likely be selecting on draft day and which prospects could go in that range.
+My colleague Tony Wolak has got you covered for the trade deadline so I’ll leave that to him and instead take an early look at where the Red Wings will likely be selecting on draft day and which prospects could go in that range.

 Detroit is currently 23rd in the NHL when it comes to point percentage, which gives them the 10th best odds at winning the draft lottery, a paltry 3.5% chance at the first overall pick and a 3.8% chance at second.
 If they stay at this exact spot in the standings, there’s a 90% chance that the Red Wings will be selecting in the 10-12th overall range, so I’m only going to be going over prospects who will likely be still on the board in the 8-15 range so as to not give you too much false hope.